 We say this a lot, and here it is again: The shortest waits of the day are in the first hours of a park's opening (and the last two hours before the park closes).
 When you arrive at the park before it opens, you will be one of the very first people inside.

-The park turnstiles generally open 30 minutes earlier than posted.
+The park turnstiles generally open more than 30 minutes earlier than posted.
 If you're early, you can usually enter up to the ropes and when the park officially opens, you will hear an announcement and the cast members will pull back the ropes.
 This is called "rope drop."
 Once the rope drops, you can enter the rest of the park and go straight to the rides.
-For the most popular ride, such as Star Wars: Rise of the Resistance, you'll follow cast members to the ride after rope drop.
+For the most popular ride, such as Star Wars: Rise of the Resistance, you'll head through Frontierland.

 7. Snag a Locker

 Life.
 Save.
 Er.
 Download the Disneyland mobile app before you arrive.
 It has wait times, show listings, character locations, park maps, restaurant menus and so much more.
 You can show your barcode at the gate for admission when you first arrive at the park!
 Having the Disneyland mobile app is necessary for using Mobile Order for food.
-Some dining locations only accept Mobile Order right now.
-Order meals ahead of time so you don't get caught hungry.
-You can also purchase PhotoPass+ through the app so you can get all your PhotoPass downloads.
+Order meals ahead of time so you don't get caught hungry, but be sure to cancel or modify if the pickup time doesn't work.

-Disney Genie is a new feature in the Disneyland app.
-It helps you plan and customizes your day and itinerary based on your interests.
+Disney Genie is a free planning feature in the Disneyland app.
+It helps you plan and customize your day and itinerary based on your interests.

 9. Follow These Tips for the Shortest Wait Times